Hisense Advances a Quiet Green Revolution in Home Entertainment

 News provided byHisense

-DUBAI, UAE, March 26, 2026 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, is advancing energy-efficient innovation across the industry as sustainability becomes an increasingly important part of everyday technology.
+QINGDAO, China, March 28, 2026 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, is advancing energy-efficient innovation across the industry as sustainability becomes an increasingly important part of everyday technology.

 Every year during Earth Hour, millions of households around the world switch off their lights for sixty minutes.
 Yet an equally important sustainability story may be unfolding on the screens that remain on.
 As home electronics play a larger role in daily life, improving energy efficiency has become a key focus of innovation.